 Holmes is taken with the absurdity of the case, and so accepts Wilson as a client.
 Holmes has only a few questions for Wilson, most of which revolve around his assistant, Vincent Spaulding.
 Spaulding has only been working for Wilson for three months and has been working for half the normal wages, another interesting fact about Spaulding is that in his spare time, he is to be found in the pawnbroker’s basement, messing around with his photographic equipment.

 Once Wilson departs Baker Street, Holmes sits and ponders the problem, before inviting Watson to accompany him to the concert.
 On the way to the concert, Holmes and Watson pass by Wilson’s pawnbroker’s shop, and Holmes pops in, ostensibly to ask for directions, but in reality so that he can get a look at Spaulding.
 Outside of the shop, Holmes takes time to tap away at the ground.

-Holmes than explains the case in full to Watson; Watson being at a loss, despite having all of the same evidence as Holmes.
+Holmes then explains the case in full to Watson; Watson is at a loss, despite having all of the same evidence as Holmes.

 The Red Headed League, to Holmes, was an obvious ruse, meant to ensure Wilson’s absence from his business.
-The signs of dirt on the knees of Spaulding were also obviously signs that tunnelling had occurred; and the fact that the shop was opposite a bank indicated that a robbery was intended.
+The signs of dirt on the knees of Spaulding were also obvious signs that tunneling had occurred, and the fact that the shop was opposite a bank indicated that a robbery was intended.
 Lastly the fact that the Red Headed League had been wound up, also meant that the robbery was imminent.